-Do you have a question about ACR / ARHP membership?
+Do you have a question about ACR/ARP membership?
 Check out our frequently asked questions.
-If you don't find what you are looking for, feel free to contact us .
+If you don't find what you are looking for, feel free to contact us.

 To join as a new member, visit the Membership Types page.
 To see how to renew or reinstate a past membership, visit the Renew Membership page.

-Membership Types page to see the requirements for ACR/ARHP categories.
+Visit the Membership Types page to see the requirements for ACR/ARP categories.

-Membership applications are processed within two - three business days upon receipt.
+Membership applications are processed within 2-3 business days upon receipt.
 Once your application is approved, you will receive an email confirmation.

 Memberships are for one calendar year from the date of activation and are renewed annually.